minios-linux/minios-live/docs/minios-live.md

 ### Quick Start & Configuration

-Edit the configuration files  `linux-live/build.conf` and `linux-live/general.conf` to specify your preferred distribution, desktop environment, and additional software to be included in the SquashFS modules.
+Edit the configuration file  `linux-live/build.conf` to specify your preferred distribution, desktop environment, and additional software to be included in the SquashFS modules.
 Then, to build the entire system, run:

 ```bash
 ./minios-live -